UNT/TWU Student Safety Checklist

 7. Umbrella and flashlight

-The temperature gauge on the dashboard is their first line of defense.
-When the car is overheating it is usually because of low coolant or electrical fans not running properly.
+The temperature gauge on the dashboard is the first line of defense!
+When a car is overheating it is usually because of low coolant or electrical fans not running properly.
 Pull over immediately and turn OFF the A/C!
-Now turn on the heater to pull the hot air off the engine, and call a repair shop.
-Also teach them how to check their fluids frequently, and to correctly refill their own oil and radiator fluid.
+Instead, turn on the heater to pull the hot air off the engine.
+This is when your student will need the number to a towing company and repair shop.
+Prevent trouble by teaching them how to check their fluids frequently, and how to correctly refill their own oil and radiator fluid.

-Thunder Storms - Flash flooding is common in North Texas - and so is hydroplaning!
-During a heavy downfall our side streets will flood - so it is best to pull over and wait it out.
-Upload a weather app for the most accurate weather radar, and get familiar with a local news radio station in the event we lose power.
+Thunderstorms - Flash flooding is common in North Texas - and so is hydroplaning!
+During a heavy rain our side streets will flood - so it is best to pull over and wait it out.
+Upload a weather app for the most accurate local radar.
+Also, get familiar with a local radio station in the event we lose power!
+A battery-operated radio, candles, matches and bottled water are things we keep in a kit for when we lose electricity.

 Ready, Set, Go!

 Preparing for safe travel is essential to help them stay focused when trouble arises.
-A folder with contacts and a box of emergency supplies in the trunk will be a welcome resource.
-Oh, and throw in a collapsible laundry basket - they are going to need it for the long ride back home with a back seat full of dirty laundry!
+A folder with emergency contacts and a box of supplies in the trunk will be a welcome resource!
+Throw in a collapsible laundry basket too - they are going to need it for the trip home (with a trunk full of dirty laundry!)

 Recommended Links: